lezcodes/lezcodes.dev/README.md

 # lezcodes.dev

-A monospace-themed website built with Next.js and MDX, inspired by [The Monospace Web](https://github.com/owickstrom/the-monospace-web).
+A monospace-themed personal website built with Next.js 15 and MDX, inspired by [The Monospace Web](https://github.com/owickstrom/the-monospace-web).

 ## Quick Start